Successor-Predecessor Intrinsic Exploration: Experiments

 \textbf{Deep RL instantiation of SPIE in Atari games}.
-We empirically evaluate $\text{DQN}_{\text{SF-PF}}$ on $4$ Atari games with sparse reward structures~\cite{bellemare2013arcade}: Freeway, Montezuma's Revenge, Private Eye, and Venture.
+We empirically evaluate $\text{DQN}_{\text{SF-PF}}$ on $6$ Atari games with sparse reward structures~\citep{bellemare2013arcade}: Freeway, Gravitar, Montezuma's Revenge, Private Eye, Solaris, and Venture.
 We follow the evaluation protocol as stated in~\citet{machado2018revisiting}, where we report the averaged evaluation scores over $10$ random seeds given $10^{8}$ training steps.
 The agent takes (stacked) raw pixel observations as inputs.
 Across all $4$ games, the $\beta$ values are set to $0.07$ and the discounting factor $\gamma=0.995$.
-We adopt the epsilon-annealing scheme as in~\cite{bellemare2016unifying}, which linearly decreases $\epsilon$ from $1.0$ to $0.1$ over the first $10^6$ frames.
-We train the network with RMSprop, with standard hyperparameters, learning rate $0.00025$, $\epsilon = 0.001$ and decay equals $0.95$~\cite{mnih2013playing}.
+We adopt the epsilon-annealing scheme as in~\citep{bellemare2016unifying}, which linearly decreases $\epsilon$ from $1.0$ to $0.1$ over the first $10^6$ frames.
+We train the network with RMSprop, with standard hyperparameters, learning rate $0.00025$, $\epsilon = 0.001$ and decay equals $0.95$~\citep{mnih2013playing}.
 The discounting factors for value learning and online learning of the SF and the PF are set to $0.99$.
 The scaling factors in Eq.~\ref{eq: loss_dqn_sf_pf} are set such that the different losses are on roughly similar scales: $w_{q} = 1$, $w_{\text{SF}} = 1500$, $w_{\text{PF}} = 1500$, $w_{\text{recon}} = 0.001$.
-The details of the implemented neural architecture can be found in Appendix.
+More implementation details can be found in Appendix.